-- To have fulfilled the educational requirements every three years with a positive assessment and recommendation for maintenance. - b) To have regular practice as a National Eventing Judge over the last three years including acting as a member of the Ground Jury at a minimum of two international Events of which at least one must be Long format Competition. - c) To be not more than 70 years of age.
+- a) Completed a yearly on-line competency-based evaluation test with a positive assessment - b) To have fulfilled the educational requirements (at an in-person maintenance course) every three years with a positive assessment and recommendation for maintenance. - c) To have regular practice as a National Eventing Judge over the last three years including acting as a member of the Ground Jury at a minimum of two international Events of which at least one must be Long Format Competition.

+To be not more than 70 years of age.